-A credible post-growth future has to be feminist
+A credible future beyond growth has to be feminist

 By Evelyn Regner and Gwendoline Delbos-Corfield